hhf112/cartgenie/README.md

 ![Vercel Status](https://img.shields.io/badge/Vercel-live-green) <br>
 search over a database of amazon products using images and prompts.
 ![demo](./assets/demo.gif)
+(UI has been updated. demo will be updated soon.)

 ### Disclaimer ⚠️
 - This is a demo client backed by limited scraped data of tshirts for men and women.